 Traditionally, double-cleansing starts with an oil-based cleanser, because they’re among the best at dissolving makeup regardless of skin type.
 “Oil dissolves oil,” explains King.
 “The oil from the cleanser is attracted to the fat in your sebaceous glands [the glands in your skin that produce oil], giving it a nice, deep cleansing effect that still doesn’t strip away the lipids and ceramides between the skin cells.”
 If your skin feels dry and tight after washing your face, it’s usually because the lipids and ceramides are being stripped by your cleanser.

 As you probably remember from middle-school science, oil and water don’t mix.
 But oil cleansers work because they are designed to be water-soluble.
 An oil cleanser can look clear in the bottle, but when you add water, a molecular change occurs that turns it into a milky, non-greasy, light emulsion that you then use to wash your face.
-You’ll also know your oil cleanser isn’t water soluble if it beads up on your skin.
-Some of my favorite oil cleansers are here, but you could also try Cremorlab’s Cremor Cleansing Gel Oil, a unique oil–gel cleanser hybrid that doesn’t feel greasy, making it perfect for those who are still trying to come to terms with oil being a good thing.
-For a decadent version, there’s also the legendary Shu Uemura oil cleanser, which practically invented the beauty category and is one of Madonna’s favorites.
+(You’ll know your oil cleanser isn’t water soluble if it beads up on your skin.)

 When it comes to double-cleansing, dermatologists agree with the experts to an extent, but worry, like many people, that it can dry out the skin.
 “I’m still trying to get some of my patients to wash their faces,” says Dr. Idriss.
 “But the Koreans are light years ahead of us and they look good!
 I’m not going to argue with what they are doing.
 If a type-A patient came in and asked me about it, I would say, ‘Sure, yes, go ahead and do it, so long as it’s gentle.’”